Becoming an Independent Contractor

 How to obtain an ICEC:

-- Read, complete, and submit the entire original and notarized application and waiver form with non-refundable $125 fee to the Department
+- Read, complete, and submit the entire original and notarized application and waiver form with a non-refundable $125 fee to the Department

 - Also submit business documentation that demonstrates you have an established business for each occupation listed on you application